 Do animals mourn their dead?
 This has been a question many often wonder.
 The answer may be yes - animals do appear to exhibit sorrow when it comes to the death of a family or pack member.
-There have been numerous psychological studies and observations suggesting animal grief is a genuine and recurring process seen in various species throughout the animal kingdom.
+Numerous psychological studies and observations have suggested animal grief is a genuine and recurring process seen in various species throughout the animal kingdom.
 In fact, many creatures perform animal death rituals to help them cope with the loss of a companion or offspring.

 When it comes mourning the loss of a dead family member, chimpanzees share similar characteristics as gorillas.
 Often, a chimp family gathers and circles around their deceased.
 They may holler, pace, sniff, and touch the body, often moving the limbs into various positions.